jlevy/og-equity-compensation/README.md

 🄳 A sale or IPO is often called an **exit** or **liquidity event**.
 Sales, dissolutions, and bankruptcy are all called **liquidations**.

+🄳 A [**dividend**](http://www.investopedia.com/terms/d/dividend.asp) is a distribution of a company’s profit to shareholders, authorized by the board of directors.

-One other way stock is valuable is that public and some private companies can pay [**dividends**](http://www.investopedia.com/terms/d/dividend.asp) (allocations of a company’s profit determined by the company’s board) to shareholders, but this is rare among startups and companies focused on rapid growth.
+Public and some private companies pay dividends, but this rare among startups and companies focused on rapid growth, since they often wish to re-invest their profits into expanding the business, rather than paying that money back to shareholders.

-- 🚧 Explain more why this is.
-  Define dividends better.

 ### Can you sell private stock?